AlihanBulut61/dsa210-Project-istanbul-traffic-weather/README.md

 ---

 ## Conclusion
 This project will quantify how environmental and temporal variables affect Istanbul’s daily traffic congestion.
-It fulfills the DSA 210 proposal requirement by defining:
 - A clear research question and motivation,
 - Multiple open data sources, and
 - A concrete data collection and analysis plan.